 The financial statements and the findings of the external auditor were discussed in the external auditor's presence.
 Most of the discussions and decisions of the Supervisory Board were prepared in the committees referred to below, at which at least two members of the Supervisory Board are always present.
-Members of the Managing Board attended all but one meeting of the Supervisory Board at which the Supervisory Board discussed the following topics: its own functioning and that of its individual members; the desired profile, composition and competences of the Supervisory Board; and the functioning of the Managing Board collectively and in terms of its individual members.
+Members of the Managing Board attended all but one meeting of the Supervisory Board discussed the following topics: its own functioning and that of its individual members; the desired profile, composition and competences of the Supervisory Board collectively and in terms of its individual members.